Goodenia pedicellata

 Goodenia pedicellata is a species of flowering plant in the family Goodeniaceae and endemic to the Pilbara region of Western Australia.
-It is an perennial herb with a single stem, egg-shaped to trowel-shaped leaves with the narrower end towards the base, and racemes of yellow flowers on unusually long pedicels.
+It is a perennial herb with a single stem, egg-shaped to trowel-shaped leaves with the narrower end towards the base, and racemes of yellow flowers on unusually long pedicels.

 Description

 Goodenia pedicellata is a perennial herb that typically grows to a height of 25 cm with a single, hairy stem.
 The leaves are arranged in a rosette at the base of the plant and on the ends of the stem and are egg-shaped to trowel-shaped with the narrower end towards the base, 50 mm long (including the petiole), and 15 mm wide.
 The flowers are arranged in a raceme, each flower on a pedicel up to about 150 mm long with leaf-like bracts at the base.
 The sepals are lance-shaped, about 3.5 mm long and the corolla yellow with purplish lines and up to about 16 mm long.
 The lower lobes of the corolla are about 5 mm long with wings about 2 mm wide.
 Flowering has been observed in late June and the fruit is a more or less elliptic capsule about 6 mm long.